 How to improve agile strength: Agile movements involve “multi-directional workouts with low to moderate weight,” says Miami-based fitness coach and surfer Natasha Franco.
 With this in mind, trainers recommend agile strength exercises like medicine ball lateral shuffles and direction-change sprints.
 Another recommendation from Wilson?
 Farmer’s carries.
 “Try 30 to 60 seconds of farmer’s carriers with a moderate-heavy weight,” she says—and repeat the exercise for three to five rounds, resting for 60 to 90 seconds between sets.
 (While you’re at it, consider incorporating these trainer-recommended agility exercises into your routine.)

 2. Endurance strength

-Endurance strength is all about how long you can go.
-It’s the complete opposite of most of the HIIT moves you might be used to.
-According to Cifelli, it requires your body to use both aerobic and anaerobic pathways to stay in motion, which can help you develop postural stabilization for long periods of time and improve the aerobic capacity of the muscles you’re working.
+Its benefits: According to Cifelli, this modality requires your body to use aerobic and anaerobic pathways to stay in motion.
+This can help you develop postural stabilization for long periods and improve the aerobic capacity of themuscles involved in these movements.

 3. Explosive strength

 What it is: This type of strength training involves all-out effort movements during HIIT workouts.
 Think: Jumping and powerlifting, which are moves that require a lot of energy in short bursts of time.